APN-Pucky/guess_factor/README.md

 If divisor is supplied goal gets divided by it.
 Then the guess_factor tries to find the factor inbetween goal and divisor. config contains the bases and exponents to be used (see config.txt).

+As result a list of the closest combinations of exponents and bases is displayed.

 ## Example
 ```
 ./bin/guess_factor 5 1 config.txt